Walk the Trails of Tenerife

 Begin the day spotting migrating birds at the Charcas de Erjos ponds before climbing the mountain rim.
 We’ll cross the Monte del Agua laurel forest, head up to the Teno ridge, and follow the crest for wow-worthy views over the Masca canyon on one side and the Palmar valley on the other.

-Option 2 - Erjos to Cruz de Hilda
+Option 2 - Santiago del Teide to Cruz de Hilda

 Each week there’s a free day when no guided walks are offered.
 You’re welcome to stay at the hotel and take advantage of its spa facilities, or head out and explore at your own pace.